-On an organized group tour of Morocco recently,
+On an organized group tour of Morocco

 we began our first-night group introductions in a hotel bar in Casablanca, (coincidently drinking Casablanca beer) with the thirteen gay men who were listening to our two-week Moroccan itinerary.
 When you are travelling with a group, different travel styles emerged almost immediately: Planner Pete was furiously writing checklists and ranking by priority: Definitely, Maybe, If Possible, and Maybe When We Get to Marrakech.
 Tom the Tourist was listing off prominent landmarks and looking up prices for leather, pottery and tagines.
 Eddy (or Eeyore) the Traveler was bemoaning every idea as boring, too far away or likely to have long lines, and wondering aloud if they should just stay at the Riad and read.
 Laissez-Faire Larry was sitting on the couch flipping through the itinerary, saying every so often, “You guys are crazy; just pick one thing and then figure it out after you get to the medina.”
-Steve the Shopper had but one idea: go into the souks and SHOP!
+Steve the Shopper had but one idea: go to the souks and SHOP!

 Travelling with a group

 We have all been on them; group tours of some exotic land that sounded dreamy and ideal six months ago when we booked it.
-You know them: fellow explorers sharing similar interests in the history, culture, food and people of a new land.
+You know them: fellow explorers sharing similar interests in the history, culture, food, and people of a new land.
 But day 3 arrives, and you are ready to rip someone’s head off.
 We offer, oh intrepid, person travelling with a group, some do’s and don’ts when travelling with a group of people you have never met before.

 to the conversations that are going on around you and in particular, the morning and evening itinerary overviews of your guide.
 You’re only going to anger your fellow travelers if you keep asking the same question about when the next available laundry is, when breakfast is served, is lunch included here or how good the Wi-Fi is here.